Systems Online

 Relativity, Observation & Semantic Physics

 AAD Systems develops original physical theory centered on relativity, observation, and regime structure.
-These works treat physical theories as syntactic presentations whose invariant semantic content emerges under observer transformation, rather than from metric form alone.
+These works treat physical theories as syntactic presentations whose invariant structure emerges under observer transformation, rather than from metric form alone.

-Two foundational papers presenting relativity as a structural theory of invariant meaning.
+Two foundational papers — Semantic Relativity and The Relativity Principle: Regime Formulation — present relativity as a structural theory of invariant meaning.
 These works formalize observational equivalence, regime structure, and semantic invariance as the organizing principles of physical interpretation.